Grim-es/shotariya/README.md

 ===========
 Overview
 ----
-pmxarm_tool is a blender addon for reparenting and deleting MMD (MikuMikuDance) model armature data for using in Unity.
+pmxarm_tool is a blender addon for reparenting and deleting MMD (MikuMikuDance) model armature bones data for using in Unity.

 ### Environment